FFengIll/vscode-edlin/README.md

 ## Release Notes
 May see the catalog for details.
+ * [0.3.0] Add command category for convenience; Add a simple index function.
  * [0.2.0] Update the support of Windows, Unix, and MacOS.
  * [0.1.0] Support Windows, Unix, and MacOS now.
  * [0.0.3] All features completed.